Synthetic UV filters like company.

 What The Heck Is Homosalate, And What Does It Do?

-Not only it struggles to protect skin well from UVB rays, but it also offers no protection against UVA rays.
-Ok, it does provide some, but its UVA protection range is very narrow, so really it doesn’t help there.
+Not only it struggles to protect skin well from UVB rays, but it offers no protection from UVA rays.
 Using it alone would be crazy.

-But, how does it work?
-Just like any other synthetic UV filter.
-It absorbs UVB rays and transforms them into a less dangerous form of energy (heat).
+If you’re wondering how it works, homoslate absorbs UVB rays and transforms them into a less dangerous form of energy (heat).

 What’s The Problem With Homosalate?